 - Colored sanded caulk that matches grout

-Step 1: Start from the bottom
+Step One: Start from the bottom

 Use trowel teeth to “score” the mastic.
+This will help create better adherence when installing the subway tile backsplash.

 Trowel marks should be in the same direction.
 This minimizes air pockets under the tile and keeps the tiling surface as level as possible.